PhilipK/BoilR/Readme.md

 ## What is up with the name BoilR?

-This tool turns things into Steam, therefor boiler, And it is written in **R**urst so therefor: BoilR
+This tool turns things into Steam, therefor boiler, And it is written in **R**ust so therefor: BoilR

 ## License